-Graduation in any discipline from a recognised University or any equivalent qualification recognised as such by the Central Government.
+Graduation in any discipline from a recognized University or any equivalent qualification recognized as such by the Central Government.
 Those who are in the Final year/Semester of their Graduation may also apply provisionally subject to the condition that, if called for interview, they will have to produce proof of having passed the graduation examination on or before 01.07.2017.
 Candidates having integrated dual degree (IDD) certificate should ensure that the date of passing the IDD is on or before 01.07.2017.
 Candidates possessing qualification of Chartered Accountant may also apply.

 (1) The date of passing eligibility examination will be the date appearing on the mark sheet or provisional certificate issued by the University / Institute.
 In case the result of a particular examination is posted on the website of the University / Institute, a certificate issued by the appropriate authority of the University / Institute indicating the date on which the result was posted on the website will be taken as the date of passing.